Economics

 How you will learn

-You can study this MSc Economics full- or part-time with classes in the evening at our Bloomsbury campus that may also be live-streamed and available to access online.
+You can study this MSc Economics full- or part-time with classes in the evening at our Bloomsbury campus that may also be live-streamed and available to access online so that you can study flexibly, without putting your life or your ambitions on hold.
 Classes are complemented by our high-quality virtual learning environment with online resources including video recordings of lectures.

 Discover the career opportunities available by taking Economics (MSc).